Issue / Question

 - No Motion

 - Short Cal

-If you wish to alter the default setting you can create a file using the ^MF command to change the values.
-If you don't want to alter the printer defaults you can use the two flash calibration each time you change label lengths See Calibration below.
+If you wish to alter the default setting, you can create a file using the ^MF command to change the values.
+If you do not want to alter the printer defaults, you can use the two flash calibration each time you change label lengths.

-Setting the Media Feed (Power Up Action) on the printer requires sending the ^MF command to alter the Power Up Head Open value.
-Sending a file using the ZebraDesigner Tools feature.
+- Setting the Media Feed (Power Up Action) on the printer requires sending the ^MF command to alter the Power Up Head Open value.
+Refer to the ZebraDesigner Driver and the Send File Feature article on sending a file using the ZebraDesigner Tools feature.

 ^XA^MFN,L^XZ (Power Up = no motion, Head Close = Measure the length)